-In the case of a meeting of the City-Parish Council, these rules are explained at the beginning of the meeting and are also described on the “blue card” which may be obtained at the desk situated at the entrance to the Council auditorium.
+In the case of a meeting of the City and Parish Councils, these rules are explained at the beginning of the meeting and are also described on the “blue card” which may be obtained at the desk situated at the entrance to the Council auditorium.

 What rules of procedure apply to the Council meeting?

-Under the Home Rule Charter, the Council is allowed to provide for its rules of procedure.
-The Council operates under the Rule of the Chair.
+Under the Home Rule Charter, the Councils are allowed to provide for its rules of procedure.
+The Councils operate under the Rule of the Chair.
 This means that the Chair determines such issues as order of business, procedure, propriety of actions to be taken, etc. However, if two Council members ask that Roberts’ Rules of Order should apply, such Rules shall apply from that point of the meeting.